Skip to content

 Note

 The wheel should spin freely once installed, as shown at the end of the video.
-If the wheel does not spin freely, it may be due to misalignment.
-Try adjusting the shoulder bolt tightness or using a different 3D-printed wheel mount, as slight variations can occur between prints.
+If it does not, try adjusting the shoulder bolt tightness or using a different 3D-printed wheel mount, as slight variations can occur between prints.

 Note